15 Examples of Personification in Everyday Speech, Literature, and Culture

 Personification in Pop Culture

 In the song “Be Our Guest,” plates and silverware dance a show-stopping number while they feed the soon-to-be princess Belle a dazzlingly delightful meal.
-All throughout this seen, you see personification in the household items that put on the show.
+Throughout this scene, you see personification in the household items that are put on the show.

 A Final Word on Examples of Personification